 It’s the beginning of an end that can’t come soon enough.
 Much like Warner Bros. with Harry Potter and the Deathly Hallows Part 1 and Part 2, Summit Entertainment refuses to let go of their tentpole franchise before squeezing out every last dollar, so they’ve broken Meyer’s final Twilight book into two parts.
 The second is due fall of 2012.
 But unlike the widespread appeal of Harry Potter, the Twilight phenomenon has been largely fodder for teenagers and suckers for soap opera brand melodramatics.
-The characters don’t grow much from movie to movie, nor do the movies themselves become darker or more mature.
-The formula for each is the same: Bella and Edward are in love; someone or something threatens to stop their love; Edward and his vamp family the Cullens stop the threat; Bella and Edward resume their love.
-The events in New Moon and Eclipse were so monotonous that someone could easily go from Twilightto Breaking Dawn and not feel that they’ve missed much.
+The characters don’t grow much from movie to movie, nor do the movies become darker or more mature.
+The formula for each is the same: Bella and Edward are in love; someone or something threatens to stop their love; Edward and his vamp family, the Cullens, stop the threat; Bella and Edward resume their love.
+The events in New Moon and Eclipse were so monotonous that someone could easily go from Twilight to Breaking Dawn and not feel that they’d missed much.